 The backpack we chose for the TUUSK is a Rothco Medium Transport Pack that is perfectly suited for carrying our survival gear plus personal items like spare clothes and important documents.
 It is MOLLE compatible for easy customization and has 4 compartments of varying sizes for simple organization of our gear.

-In addition, the Medium Transport Pack is durable and well built making it perfect to endure the harsh urban survival landscape.
+Also, the Medium Transport Pack is durable and well-built making it perfect to endure the harsh urban survival landscape.

 Breaching and Self-Defense